-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-5 Multiple Choice Questions
+5 Multiple choice questions

 - A measure of how well soil supports plant growth.

 sediment → earth materials deposited by erosion

 loam → Rich, fertile soil that is made up of about equal parts of clay, sand, and silt.

 deposition → The removal of rock particles by wind, water, ice, or gravity